 Evaluating the Right UVC Solution

 Combining traditional manual cleaning with UVC technology as a bundled approach is one of the most effective ways to reduce HAIs.
 Advanced UVC systems can mitigate infection risk through innovations including measuring actual UVC dosage received at targeted areas using multiple sensors throughout the room vs. just using time-based UVC exposure.
 The most advanced UVC system should also automatically capture and report disinfection data in real time, ensuring your IP team has the proof of compliance data it needs for efficacy reporting.
-A system that can be paused and repositioned during the same job will help maximize direct UVC light, increase efficacy and significantly reduce treatment time in in larger environments like ORs, ERs and public spaces.
+A system that can be paused and repositioned during the same job will help maximize direct UVC light, increase efficacy and significantly reduce treatment time in larger environments like ORs, ERs and public spaces.

 The RD UVC System is the only UVC system that measures, records and reports the UVC lethal dosage delivered to every room.
 Unlike other systems with significant drawbacks, the RD UVC System uses proven, patented remote sensors “challenge devices” that measure and ensure delivery of published UVC doses at all points of disinfection every time.
 To prevent the spread of infection, UVC solutions must be deployed throughout an entire hospital or healthcare organization, from patient rooms, ICUs, ORs to public areas and ERs.
 With a comprehensive, strategic, holistic plan in place, facilities can see HAI rates decrease.